sider/sider-docs/tools/javascript/jshint.md

 ## Getting Started

-To start using JSHint, enable it in repository setting.
+To start using JSHint, enable it in [Repository Settings](../../getting-started/repository-settings.md).

-To customize the configuration, put `.jshintrc` or `.jshintignore` files in your repository.
+To customize the configuration, use the standard `.jshintrc` or `.jshintignore` files.
 Configuration via `jshintConfig` in `package.json` is also supported.

 ## Default Configuration

-Sider provides a default configuration.
-The default configuration is used when you don't specify configuration.
+Sider uses its default configuration where there is no custom configuration preset:

 * [Sider's configuration for jshintrc](https://github.com/actcat/sideci_config/blob/master/javascript/jshint/sideci_jshintrc)